 Advice for Queen Anne

 Luckily, there is an indirect approach.
 Actually, the description of temperament with respect to the elements, seasons, and moon phases was a little oversimplified.
 Actually, each of these has a quality that they are, and a quality that they are becoming.
-For example: Spring is Wet, becoming Hot; Summer is Hot, becoming Dry; Autumn is Dry, becoming Cold, and Winter is Cold, becoming Wet.
+For example, Spring is Wet, becoming Hot; Summer is Hot, becoming Dry; Autumn is Dry, becoming Cold, and Winter is Cold, becoming Wet.
 While this distinction is unnecessary for the quantitative calculation of temperament, it becomes helpful when giving advice.
 The two axes are not directly related, but they do impact each other in a circular fashion.
 Moisture heats, heat dries, dry cools, and cold moistens.
-So, in cases such as Queen Anne, when it is dangerous to manipulate along one axis, it may be possible to manipulate along the other axis.
+So, in cases such as Queen Anne, when it is dangerous to manipulate one’s body along one axis, it may be possible to manipulate along the other axis.

 In Queen Anne’s case, she was in the middle of the Hot/Cold axis, and thus, far from the danger zone in either direction.
 So rather than suggest drying foods and activities, I would suggest gently warming activities, such as mild exercise and heating herbs and spices in moderation.
 As we would want to avoid pendulum swings at all costs, I would suggest that she pay very close attention to her body, making changes very slowly.
 If she had a bad reaction to a change she was making, she should slow down or stop to give her body time to adjust.